OdionOseiwe/PANCAKEFARM_MASTERCHEF-REVIEW/README.md

 function decreaseAllowance():

-with this function the msg.sender who has approved a spender before can decrease the amount . it takes in  address spender, uint256 subtractedValue , where the spender is the approved address and the subtractedValue is the amount to be subtracted to the formal
+With this function the msg.sender who has approved a spender before can decrease the amount. it takes in yhe address spender, uint256 subtractedValue , where the spender is the approved address and the subtractedValue is the amount to be subtracted to the formal

 ```solidity
    function _mint(address account, uint256 amount) internal {